vishal-patidar-02/WanderLust/README.md

   The application now includes a search bar that allows users to search for destinations based on their preferences. like Country, Location and Title.

+ - **Category-Based Filtering**: Allows users to view listings filtered by specific categories through an intuitive interface.

 ## Features
 - **CRUD**: your can create an Listing, Find it, edit it and also delete it.
 - **user**: User can Signup, login and loggout.